 - You previously made a conversion – There is little to no chance that the bankruptcy court will still grant your permission to convert if you have converted your Chapter 13 to Chapter 7 bankruptcy previously.
 If, for example, you previously converted your Chapter 13 to Chapter 7 in response to a court or trustee request, you are no longer permitted to return to Chapter 13.

 The primary reason why you convert into another type of bankruptcy is for your financial stability.
 As bankruptcy gives you a fresh start, choosing the appropriate type is imperative.
 This may appear complex to you, but with the assistance of an experienced bankruptcy attorney, your financial situation will be in good hands.
 While it may seem unrealistic to search for a bankruptcy firm that employs two of Oregon’s three nationally-certified consumer attorneys, Michael D. O’Brien & Associates, P.C. is that firm.

 Other than providing legal aid in converting Chapter 13 to Chapter 7, we also handle debt alternatives, and estate planning.
 If you or someone you know is looking for an affordable legal service while remaining excellent, Michael D. O’Brien & Associates, P.C. is the best choice.
-You may schedule a free consultation today!
+You may schedule a free case evaluation today!

 Stop Garnishment and Repossession!
 Contact Our Portland Bankruptcy Lawyers Today!